 Well, yes.
 It’s all beer.
 But the variety and differences between all of the types of beer is extremely interesting for newbies to experience.
 And the best way to experience the differences?
 Through tasting them all, of course.
 Tasting them all is as ambitious as it is delicious, but where you should start?

 Belgian-Style Tripel: Some people use the word complex to describe beer.
-I don’t like that.
+Personally, I don’t like that.
 Beer is as complex as you want it to be.
 I’d describe a beer like the Belgian-stlye tripel as having a lot of depth, meaning it has a lot going on.
-There is usually a fruity note to this type of beer, a hint of malt sweetness, and even some spice can be detected.
-I particularly enjoy the high levels of carbonation in the tripel, which gives it a texture unlike a lot of other types of beers.
+There is usually a fruity note to this type of beer, a hint of malt sweetness, and even some spice sometimes.
+I particularly enjoy the high levels of carbonation in the tripel.
+The carbonation gives it a texture unlike a lot of other types of beers.
 Plus, the golden, light amber color is absolutely gorgeous to look at in a well-lit bar or outdoor patio on a sunny day.

 Keep in mind, folks, that there is no answer to which is the best beer out there.
 Sample everything once, and you’re bound to find a genre that best suits you and your individual taste.

-Hopefully this outline helps you know where to start on your craft beer journey, and gives you an insight to some of the verbiage you hear at the breweries you frequent.
+Hopefully this outline helps you know where to start on your craft beer journey.
+Give you an insight to some of the verbiage you hear at the breweries you frequent.
 If you’re looking for a reason to jumpstart your craft beer experience, a brewery tour in Traverse City is a pretty fantastic way to go.
 Traverse City breweries have a wide range of brews to try, and the knowledgable staffs will help you find perfect brew for you.